blorente/decorat/wiki/stories/the_promotion.md

 The line of workers shambled forwards, silently slipping into the Grand Archive like rain being swallowed by the gutter.
 I looked up, shielding my eyes from the sunlight.

 The Great Archive was high enough in Decorat to be free of the smog.
 Its eight gothic towers reached into the clear sky.
-The cold morning light turned vibrant green, red and gold when it reflected in the hundreds of stained glass windows.
+The cold morning light turned vibrant shades of green, red and gold when it reflected in the hundreds of stained glass windows.
 My favourite, "The Sacrifice of Ollanius Pius", stood at the tip of the smallest tower.

 I touched my signet, closed my eyes, and let the sound of a prayer inundate me with light.